The Tiree Flag, “The Sun of Barley”, was designed by Donald Cameron,

-On February 27th 2018, following the successful registration of flags for the Scottish islands of Barra and South Uist.
+was announced on February 27th that year, following the successful registration of flags for the Scottish islands of Barra and South Uist.

-the competition is a consequence of a 2017 vote where the people of Tiree overwhelmingly backed a move by the Community Council to establish a flag for the island.
+and was a consequence of a 2017 vote where the people of Tiree overwhelmingly backed the move by the Community Council to establish an island flag.

 In announcing the competition, Doctor John Holliday,

-of Tiree Community Council, made reference to “a lovely Tiree tradition to fly flags in a township when someone is getting married” which serves as a wonderful incentive to create a specific Tiree flag to be used in this admirable practice!
+of Tiree Community Council, made reference to “a lovely Tiree tradition to fly flags in a township when someone is getting married” , a wonderful incentive to create a specific Tiree flag to be used in this admirable practice!
 Dr Holiday further observed that “… many communities are deciding that flags are a good way to bring people together, to raise pride in where they live, and to show the world what they stand for.”